 Approvals and permits

-The State of Victoria holds four greenhouse gas assessment permits in Commonwealth waters under the Commonwealth Offshore Petroleum and Greenhouse Gas Storage Act 2006.
+Map showing the three greenhouse gas assessment permits which are currently held by the State of Victoria.
+The State of Victoria holds two greenhouse gas assessment permits in Commonwealth waters under the Commonwealth Offshore Petroleum and Greenhouse Gas Storage Act 2006.

 - VIC-GIP-002 awarded in 2015